The Lie algebraic structure of colored networks: Structure theory in the colored case

-In any given example with coordinates \(x_1,\cdots,x_N\) we have to identify these with the \(\vv{j}{\cc}\).
-This may involve some rather arbitrary choices, but if we use Algorithm \mref{alg:ff} much of this arbitrariness will disappear.
-While the choices are arbitrary in the sense that they do not influence the promised \(\FA{}{},\FB{}{},\FC{}{}\)-block form, the algorithm may improve the end result.
-For instance, in Examples \mref{exm:3x1} and \mref{exm:dim5col1exm1} it preserves the feedforward structure, with nice consequences for the application of both the Jordan-Chevalley decomposition and the Jacobson-Morozov theorem.
+In any given example with coordinates \(x_1,\cdots,x_N\) and a standard dual basis \(x^1,\cdots,x^N\), we have to identify these with \(\vv{j}{\cc}\) and \(\VV{j}{\cc}\).
+This may involve some rather arbitrary choices, but if we use Algorithm \ref{alg:ff} much of this arbitrariness will disappear.
+While the choices are arbitrary in the sense that they do not influence the promised \(\FA{}{},\FB{}{},\FC{}{}\)-block form, the algorithm may improve the result.
+For instance, in Examples \ref{exm:3x1} and \ref{exm:dim5col1exm1a} it preserves the feedforward structure, with nice consequences for the application of both the Jordan-Chevalley decomposition and the Jacobson-Morozov theorem.